MiniProfiler/rack-mini-profiler/README.md

 Rack::MiniProfiler.config.flamegraph_sample_rate = 1
 ```

 In a Rails app, this can be done conveniently in an initializer such as config/initializers/mini_profiler.rb.

+### Available Options

+* pre_authorize_cb - A lambda callback you can set to determine whether or not mini_profiler should be visible on a given request.
+Default in a Rails environment is only on in development mode.
+If in a Rack app, the default is always on.
+* position - Can either be 'right' or 'left'.
+Default is 'left'.
+* skip_schema_queries - Whether or not you want to log the queries about the schema of your tables.
+Default is 'false', 'true' in rails development.
+* auto_inject (default true) - when false the miniprofiler script is not injected in the page
+* backtrace_filter - a regex you can use to filter out unwanted lines from the backtraces
+* toggle_shortcut (default Alt+P) - a jquery.hotkeys.js-style keyboard shortcut, used to toggle the mini_profiler's visibility.
+See http://code.google.com/p/js-hotkeys/ for more info.
+* start_hidden (default false) - Whether or not you want the mini_profiler to be visible when loading a page
+* backtrace_threshold_ms (default zero) - Minimum SQL query elapsed time before a backtrace is recorded.
+Backtrace recording can take a couple of milliseconds on rubies earlier than 2.0, impacting performance for very small queries.
+* flamegraph_sample_rate (default 0.5ms) - How often fast_stack should get stack trace info to generate flamegraphs

+## Special query strings

+If you include the query string `pp=help` at the end of your request you will see the various options available.
+You can use these options to extend or contract the amount of diagnostics rack-mini-profiler gathers.

 ## Rails 2.X support